 Madrid is a really fabulous place to visit.
 Architecture, Lifestyle and of course, brilliant Spanish food.
 I was fortunate enough to spend time at the Spanish headquarters of a company I was working for in the late ’90s.
 Through work, there was a great opportunity to discover Madrid and particularly the cuisine.

 In Madrid, there was an organization set up by a cooperative of housewives, called Dial-a-Paella.
 Brilliant idea.
-Every day these ladies used to drop off the Paella of the day in a large pot for the team to share.
+Every day these ladies used to drop off the Chicken and Prawn Paella of the day in a large pot for the team to share.
 This was a healthy and very tasty way to experience good old fashioned home cooking in the confines of the office.
 This was one of the variations that were particularly popular with the team.
 I love it and hope you do too.

 Chicken and Prawn Paella